Matproofs/Matproofs-go/README.md

-# MC-go
+# Matproofs-go
-Implement our matrix commitment scheme in golang.
+Implement Matproofs in golang.